dbblumenthal/amim-test-suite/README.md

 ### DOMINO
-Follow instructions for installations here https://github.com/Shamir-Lab/DOMINO Please pay attention if `pcst-fast` package was succesfully installed.
+Follow instructions for installations here https://github.com/Shamir-Lab/DOMINO Please pay attention if `pcst-fast` package was succesfully installed, which normally is the case for Python3.7 or lower.
 Otherwise install it with `python setup.py install` from here https://github.com/fraenkel-lab/pcst_fast

 ## To run the pipeline <a name="run"></a>